karthequian/Kubernetes/03_03 Breaking down the helloworld app/Readme.md

 ```

-Typically, in the real world, you would mostly not use seperate files to break up your application, and would have it in a single file that encompasses the entire application with both the deployment and the service component.
-An example of this yaml file is shown here:
+Typically, in the real world, you would mostly not use seperate files to break up your application and would have it in a single file that encompasses the entire application with both the deployment and the service component.
+An example of this YAML file is shown here:

 ```
 apiVersion: apps/v1beta1